facebook/react-native-website/docs/get-started-without-a-framework.md

 ### That's it!

 Congratulations!
-You've successfully run and modified your first React Native app.
+You've successfully run and modified your first barebone React Native app.

 <center><img src="/docs/assets/GettingStartedCongratulations.png" width="150"></img></center>

 ### Now what?

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](integration-with-existing-apps.md).

-If you're curious to learn more about React Native, check out the [Introduction to React Native](getting-started).
+- If you're curious to learn more about React Native, check out the [Introduction to React Native](getting-started).